Oversight of legality safeguards the quality of authorities’ activities

 • reporting on matters related to the oversight of legality

-The Ministry of the Interior draws up an annual report on the oversight of legality at the Ministry and its branch of government.
-The report in Finnish is published on the Ministry’s website.
+The Ministry of the Interior draws up an annual report on the oversight of legality at the Ministry and within its branch of government.
+The report is published on the Ministry’s website.

 A permanent working group for the development of the oversight of legality has been established at the Ministry of the Interior.
-The working group consists of representatives from the Ministry’s departments, units and the following agencies within the Ministry’s branch of government: the National Police Board, the Finnish Border Guard, the Emergency Response Centre Administration, the Finnish Immigration Service, the Finnish Security Intelligence Service, the Emergency Services College and the Crisis Management Centre Finland.
+The working group consists of representatives from the Ministry’s departments, the units directly under the Permanent Secretary and the following agencies within the Ministry’s branch of government: the National Police Board, the Finnish Border Guard, the Emergency Response Centre Agency, the Finnish Immigration Service, the Finnish Security and Intelligence Service, the Emergency Services Academy Finland and the Crisis Management Centre Finland.

 The supreme overseers of legality monitor activities in the Ministry of the Interior’s branch of government

-The Parliamentary Ombudsman and the Chancellor of Justice oversee operations within the Ministry of the Interior’s branch of government.
+The Parliamentary Ombudsman and the Chancellor of Justice oversee operations within the Ministry of the Interior’s branch of government on an annual basis.
 As part of such oversight, the Ministry and its agencies must regularly submit reports and statements to the supreme overseers of legality.
 Decisions taken by the supreme overseers of legality are also followed closely within the Ministry.